tezoatlipoca/DirtSWS/README.md

 - sitecss - provide the filename (in your wwwroot or elsewhere) of the stylesheet you want to use for the administrative pages.
 - sitepng - provide the icon image file (in your wwwroot or elsewhere) to use for favicon.ico for the administrative pages.
 - index - what page/file requests for `/` are sent to.
+- maxuploadsize - largest allowed upload _individual_ file size in bytes; there is no guard against

 # Using
 Run the executable as above.